Black hole Near Horizons through the Looking Glass: Schwarzschild Black hole

 The longitudinal space is a Rindler space of $(1+1)$ dimensions, whereas the leading order transverse space is a sphere ($S^2$) of radius $r_h$.
-Similarly, we can also map the inverse Schwarzschild metric with the inverse String Carroll metric
+Similarly, we can also map the inverse Schwarzschild metric with the inverse SC metric

 The inverse map will be of importance when we study scalar fields in the vicinity of the Schwarzschild black hole.